PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 	\label{fig2_2}
 \end{figure}

 To add custom middleware into the ASP.NET Core pipeline, the developer must simply register it in the Startup.cs file.
-To do this the *IApplicationBuilder* interface must be extended with a method registering the middleware.
+To do this the \lstinline!IApplicationBuilder! interface must be extended with a method registering the middleware.
 This methods is then called in the startup file.
+Listing 2.4 shows the registration of a middleware for reading the Authorization header of a HTTP request.

 \begin{lstlisting}[caption=Extending the IApplicationBuilder interface, label=lst:middlewareext, language={[Sharp]C}]
     // Extension method used to add the middleware to the HTTP request pipeline.